Michi441/FollowMeOnRails/README.md

 * jquery-rails

-This tutorial can be found here: https://youtu.be/P0aMNioAZBs
+The tutorial for this App can be found here: https://youtu.be/P0aMNioAZBs